 Political libertarians are a motley lot in terms of their moral philosophies.
 There are three dominant strands - utilitarians like Milton Friedman, deontologists like Robert Nozick, and teleologists like Ayn Rand - but I've also met egoists, postmodernists, and Rawls-style egalitarian consequentialists.
 In debates over moral foundations, Randians often ally themselves with the deontologists in … Continue reading Moral Philosophy & Dogmatism

 Query: If you are a utilitarian soccer player selected to the U.S. national team, do you have a duty to try to throw your World Cup match against England?
 Clearly, a U.S. victory would be a net psychic loss for the world.
 (Also, since English joy might be somewhat alloyed with pique should your actions … Continue reading Moral Philosophy and the World Cup

 Rarely do you see a sports team so utterly demoralized and defeated as the Cleveland Cavaliers were last night.
 By the last minute, the Cavs didn't even foul on defense (an admittedly low success strategy) or run the ball up court on offense.
 Reminded me of Roberto Duran against Sugar Ray Leonard when Duran just … Continue reading No mas

-On a final note, moral philosophy makes progress by tracing first-order arguments about justice back to their atomic particles, the basic principles on which they are based.
-It is deductive, not inductive, so we should not hold it to the same standard of progress as inductive science.
+Moral philosophy makes progress by tracing first-order arguments about justice back to their atomic particles, the basic principles on which they are based.
 By its proper standard, moral philosophy has actually made great strides over the centuries.